RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

 The judges in the earlier court cases, R v Murrell and R v Bonjon, assume that colonial legal rule is superior and intended for the benefit of white settlers, with little consideration for the rights and interests of First Nations Australians.
 In contrast, the judgments in Mabo v Queensland (No 2), Love v Commonwealth of Australia; Thoms v Commonwealth of Australia, Walker v New South Wales, and Wik Peoples v Queensland recognize the significance of Indigenous land rights and reject the idea of terra nullius, acknowledging that colonial legal rule has historically marginalized and disadvantaged First Nations Australians.
 These later judgments suggest a shift towards a more equitable and inclusive legal system.

 - Privy Council = an advisory body to the British monarch and the court of final appeal in the United Kingdom.
-- Reception = the implementation of the colonial nation’s laws after occupation.
+- Reception = the implementation of the colonial nation's laws after occupation.
 - Terra nullius = Latin for land belonging to no one.
 - Westminster system = the British system of representative government, consisting of three arms of government: the courts (judicature), parliament (legislature) and executive.
 - Customary laws system =  law passed down through the generations by oral tradition (storytelling).
   - Heterogeneous
   - R v Murrell.
-    - Murrell argued that the judgment of the Supreme Court on the alleged murder could not be handed down, as judgment could only be handed down by Jabbingee’s family.
+    - Murrell argued that the judgment of the Supreme Court on the alleged murder could not be handed down, as judgment could only be handed down by Jabbingee's family.
     -  New South Wales was neither conquered, ceded, nor a British settlement by occupation.
 Thus, the Aboriginal people were not bound by English criminal laws in New South Wales.
 Only the Britons were bound by these laws.
-The sole exception was where laws ‘protected’ Aboriginal people--this was premised on a contract theory of government: that the right to govern and impose laws on the people was granted in return for their protection.
+The sole exception was where laws 'protected' Aboriginal people--this was premised on a contract theory of government: that the right to govern and impose laws on the people was granted in return for their protection.
-    - •Aboriginal people had no recognisable laws, but only ‘practices’ that ‘are consistent with a state of the grossest darkness and irrational superstition’.
-These ‘are founded entirely upon principles … of vindication for personal wrongs’ and ‘the wildest most indiscriminatory notions of revenge’.
-Thus, Aboriginal people are not ‘entitled to be recognised as … sovereign states governed by laws of their own’.
+    - •Aboriginal people had no recognisable laws, but only 'practices' that 'are consistent with a state of the grossest darkness and irrational superstition'.
+These 'are founded entirely upon principles … of vindication for personal wrongs' and 'the wildest most indiscriminatory notions of revenge'.
+Thus, Aboriginal people are not 'entitled to be recognised as … sovereign states governed by laws of their own'.
     - Every First Nations person born in Australia after 1829 became a British subject--although not by their own choosing, or necessarily to their benefit (R v Murrell
 - Native title
-  - Law Reform Commission of Western Australia identified among Western Australian First Nations societies ‘a defined system of rules for the regulation of human behaviour which has developed over many years from a foundation of moral norms and which attracts specific sanctions for noncompliance’.
+  - Law Reform Commission of Western Australia identified among Western Australian First Nations societies 'a defined system of rules for the regulation of human behaviour which has developed over many years from a foundation of moral norms and which attracts specific sanctions for noncompliance'.
 - Occupation
   -  it allowed for the automatic reception of English laws, without the need to negotiate a treaty and concede limitations on colonial jurisdiction.
 The logic behind occupation is that the colonised territory does not have a pre-existing legal system that the colonising nation has to adopt or negotiate with.
   - Too primitive to own land, so they were the only land owners in the area
     - Needed to show land development and cultivation
-- The international law doctrine of terra nullius--a colony ‘without settled inhabitants or settled law’--was confirmed in New South Wales in Cooper v Stuart (1889)
+- The international law doctrine of terra nullius--a colony 'without settled inhabitants or settled law'--was confirmed in New South Wales in Cooper v Stuart (1889)
   - Mabo v Queensland [No 2] (1992) 175 CLR 126
     - Dispels terra nullius
     - High Court in Mabo (1992) held that, while in 1788 the Crown acquired radical (absolute) title, it did not become the owner of all land.
 - R v Bonjon (1841) recognised the possibility of the coexisting application of First Nations laws with Anglo-Australian laws
 - Walker v New South Wales in 1994
   -  High Court held that the jurisdiction of the Anglo-Australian criminal law could not be challenged by First Nations laws
-  - The judgment in R v Bonjon (see above) is an example of New South Wales Supreme Court Judge Willis’ refusal to accept the universality of English laws.
+  - The judgment in R v Bonjon (see above) is an example of New South Wales Supreme Court Judge Willis' refusal to accept the universality of English laws.
 - Governor Bourke issued a proclamation that the British Crown was the owner of all Australian territory and solely capable of distributing the land, which the British Colonial Office affirmed on 10 October 1835.
 - The Australian Courts Act 1828 (UK) was the statutory instrument for the formal reception of English law.
   - Pursuant to the Imperial Acts Application Act 1969 (NSW), English laws received in 1828 were deemed to be specifically applicable to the colony of New South Wales upon settlement